 2. Gain access to funds.

 When you lack regular access to your marital accounts, you may need to secretly stash cash away from the eyes of your spouse.
-Sneaky methods include requesting cash back at the grocery store or storing it up on hidden gift cards; they may give you the financial advantage you need.
+One sneaky method is requesting cash back at the grocery store.
+Another is storing up money on hidden gift cards, which may give you the financial advantage you need.